 My husband cut them down and removed the dial switches.

-Not long after we stared assembling this, my camera battery died.
+Not long after we started assembling this, my camera battery died.
 When my husband is in DIY mode, we stop for nothing for fear the mood will pass.
 So I don’t have pictures of every step.
 We were somewhat winging it as we went along anyway, so this really isn’t a step by step tutorial.